SeanW029/group5project/README.md

 ## Why Supervised Machine Learning?

-There was a mutual interest within the group to work with a Machine Learning model that could predict results based on previous data.
 The housing market sector offers a variety of data where advanced regression techniques can be applied to predict price.
+As the data is known and the target outcome (price) is a continuous variable, Supervised Machine Learning is the appropriate approach.

 #### **OLS Regression Model:**
 <img width="800" alt="OLS_Regression" src="https://user-images.githubusercontent.com/74624855/143781869-0a2166de-e6be-453e-93bc-8554f855edfa.png">